• Skip to secondary menu

 Basil for Dogs: What You Need To Know

-Basil contains anti-inflammatory properties, so it’s great for their heart.
+Basil contains anti-inflammatory properties, so it’s great for the heart.
 It also has lots of antioxidants that can fight and prevent cancer.
 It is a calming herb, so if your dog suffers from anxiety, add a dash of fresh basil to their dog food.

 Can Dogs Eat Cilantro?